hojune02/BlueToolkit_CyPhy/README.md

 The progress in debugging and stabilising the testing environment using BlueToolkit is documented under `progress_reports_eng/` (English) and `progress_reports_kor/` (Korean).
 The naming format is `{date}_Progress_Report.md` for the English version, and `{date}_진행현황.md` for the Korean version.
 This README briefly goes through key changes in the framework here, and the relevant details can be found in the progress reports.

-Please note that the project had started off by using Ubuntu 24.04, which was then downgraded to 22.04 for ensuring compatibility with
+Please note that the project had started off by using Ubuntu 24.04, which was then downgraded to 22.04 for ensuring compatibility with Braktooth later on.

 ### `reconnect.sh`